davidraleche/VIM-vi-editor-helper/README.md

     Ctrl + wl - move cursor to the right window (vertical split) Ctrl + wj - move cursor to the window below (horizontal split) Ctrl + wk - move cursor to the window above (horizontal split)

+### Search and replace

+    /pattern - search for pattern
+    ?pattern - search backward for pattern
+    \vpattern - 'very magic' pattern: non-alphanumeric characters are interpreted as special regex symbols (no escaping needed) n - repeat search in same direction
+    N - repeat search in opposite direction :%s/old/new/g - replace all old with new throughout file :%s/old/new/gc - replace all old with new throughout file with confirmations :noh - remove highlighting of search matches

+### Search in multiple files

+    :vimgrep /pattern/ {file} - search for pattern in multiple files

+e.g.:vimgrep /foo/ **/*

+    :cn - jump to the next match
+    :cp - jump to the previous match
+    :copen - open a window containing the list of matches